edbzn/blog/content/blog/reusable-layouts-in-angular/index.md

 ];
 ```

-The piece of code above stick all together, layout and container are combined in a declarative way using the routes tree.
+The piece of code above stick all together, layout and container components are combined in a declarative way using the router tree.
 Imagine we want to swap the `MainLayoutComponent` with an other layout, we can easily achieve this without refactoring the `DashboardComponent` template, which is pretty cool.

 Note that using this technique, the router re-creates layout components only when the user navigates between routes from different layouts.

 ## Resources

-Here is an interacting example created by [Josip Bojčić](https://github.com/jbojcic1).
+Here is an interacting example created by [Josip Bojčić](https://github.com/jbojcic1) using the nested router trick and multiple layouts.

 <iframe
   src="https://layout-components.stackblitz.io"